-There are also groups and organizations who provide mentors for their younger community.
-A Google search of ‘mentoring programs near me’, ‘mentorship programs near me’, or ‘mentor programs near me’ should show some helpful results.
+Groups and organizations such as boys and girls clubs or community organizations provide mentors for their younger community.
+A Google search of 'mentoring programs near me, 'mentorship programs near me, or 'mentor programs near me' should show some helpful results.

 The rewards of mentoring a young person are helpful and long-lasting for both the mentor and mentee.
 We can, in our small ways, change lives for better and accelerate careers through mentorship.

 Adults and the elderly can help young people make the best choices in careers, relationships, entrepreneurship, and work by providing mentoring.
 People can pass age-old skills and their best practices from generation to generation.
 You can contribute your quota to building a better world through mentoring.

 Truly mentoring comes with no monetary benefits, but the personal accomplishment you gain is priceless.
 Young persons in need of mentorship are in every workplace, schools, the local coffee shop, your intern office, and neighbourhood.
 Without searching too hard you'll find someone around you who shows a willingness to learn and could benefit from your guidance and encouragement.